-Looking into the future of the joint laboratory, Jingxi says, “We will continue to use industry software solutions from Siemens PLM Software to support teaching and scientific research, and we hope that Siemens PLM Software can help the School of NAOE train more teachers with digital shipbuilding expertise to expand coverage.
+Looking into the future of the joint laboratory, Jingxi says, “We will continue to use industry software solutions from Siemens Digital Industries Software to support teaching and scientific research, and we hope that Siemens Digital Industries Software can help the School of NAOE train more teachers with digital shipbuilding expertise to expand coverage.

 “In the meantime, we also hope that the teaching and scientific research work will mean that we further implement Teamcenter data management into the existing 3D ship design environment, and that we even bring in the Tecnomatix® portfolio digital shipbuilding modules with the help of Siemens Digital Industries Software.
 It’s not only what the current industry-university-research collaboration needs rather urgently, but also the key to cultivating future-oriented digitalization talents.”